 All new families into the school received our information booklet giving a comprehensive outline of our School ethos and organisational structures.
 We have implemented a Buddy system between the Parents Club and all new families.
 Families of new Prep students also receive a starter pack to make their child feel welcome.
-Prep students' transitionn to school is aided initially by the fostering and growth of a strong partnership with the local Playgroup.
+Prep students' transition to school is aided initially by the fostering and growth of a strong partnership with the local Playgroup.
 This is enhanced via the school's comprehensive transition program consisting of a series of 2 hour, half-day and then full day visits in term 4.
-The development during the Transition process, and the readiness with which they make the adjustment to full time schooling is proof of the effectiveness of this excellent program.
+The development during the Transition process, and the readiness with which the children make the adjustment to full time schooling is proof of the effectiveness of this excellent program.

-We have strong links with the local state secondary school in Kerang and have also established firm links with other secondary schools in the area as we seek to broaden the options for our students.
-However, all five of our year 6 exit students are enrolled in the local state secondary school for 2015.
+We have strong links with the local state secondary school in Kerang and have also established firm links with other secondary schools in the area as we seek to broaden the options for our year 6 students.
+It was pleasing to see students access this choice with three students enrolled to attend secondary school in Kerang, whilst two are attending Barham High for the 2016 school year.